aysenursahin351/PerfumeStore/README.md

 Code Structure
-Classes are designed in accordance with the object oriented programming rules as suggested to us.
-We have 29 classes in total.
-10 classes that we use to show screens are (LoginScreen, UserDetailsScreen, ComplainScreen, PerfumeListScreen, ReceiptScreen, AlphabeticalScreen, AdminScreen, BasketScreen, AddItemScreen, SignUpScreen) all extends from the Screen class which is JPanel class.
+Classes are designed in accordance with the object oriented programming rules as suggested.
+This project has 29 classes in total.
+10 classes that i use to show screens are (LoginScreen, UserDetailsScreen, ComplainScreen, PerfumeListScreen, ReceiptScreen, AlphabeticalScreen, AdminScreen, BasketScreen, AddItemScreen, SignUpScreen) all extends from the Screen class which is JPanel class.
 CheckoutPopup, PerfumeThumbnail